Kristina01111000/Drws_site/README.md

-https://growingholistically.com/a-spiritual-you/ use the rectangle image , wrap the text, write a couple sentences about the video, try cropping the logo out, don’t leave it hthat wasy if it looks bad, add a playlist with all the videos, get the video links to go to the video on youtube, figure out the titles of the videos for youtube, add the videos to youtube, sarah and sydney can write descriptions https://growingholistically.com/yoga-you-videos/ make the page look better Try to figure out how to get him into the youtube account Make all of the titles centered on the whole site, make them bold too https://growingholistically.com/membership-account/membership-levels/ make the discount code part red, “if you are a patient of dr w select yearly and remember to add your discount code to the next page”
+https://growingholistically.com/a-spiritual-you/ use the rectangle image , wrap the text, write a couple sentences about the video, try cropping the logo out, don’t leave it hthat wasy if it looks bad, add a playlist with all the videos, get the video links to go to the video on youtube, figure out the titles of the videos for youtube, add the videos to youtube, sarah and sydney can write descriptions https://growingholistically.com/yoga-you-videos/ make the page look better Try to figure out how to get him into the youtube account

 Check that the discount code works
 Add a join here button to the welcome page https://growingholistically.com/login/